Skip to main content

 Network Topology

 All Wi-Fi devices connect to the same network.
-The Raspberry Pi 5 bridges Wi-Fi (MQTT) and CAN (SocketCAN) traffic.
+The Raspberry Pi 5 bridges Wi-Fi (MQTT) and CAN (SocketCAN) traffic, and exposes a wired Ethernet link to the Raspberry Pi 4 IVI head unit so that the Kuksa-to-LIVI telemetry bridge can reach LIVI's telemetry Socket.IO server without depending on the Wi-Fi network.
+The IVI Pi 4 additionally offers its own Wi-Fi and Bluetooth stack toward an Android smartphone for wireless Android Auto.
 The CAN bus operates at 500 kbit/s with an 8 MHz oscillator on the MCP2515 module.